Home

 The andalusite gemstone, despite its beautiful colors, durability, and affordability, has never been a popular stone with jewelers and gemstone enthusiasts.
 Perhaps it is the stone’s unique color, reputation as the “poor man’s alexandrite” (though it looks nothing like alexandrite), or the inclusions that are often found in andalusite gemstones.

 Whatever the case, it can be difficult to find authentic andalusite rings or andalusite wedding rings due to the gemstone’s lack of popularity.
-Most andalusite gemstones can be purchased as loose stones, and then they will need to be set in a ring by a professional jeweler that has experience working with similar types of gemstones.
+Most andalusite gemstones can be purchased as loose stones from specialty gemstone dealers, and then the stones may be set in a ring by a professional jeweler that has experience working with similar types of gemstones.

-Remember that cut and color are the most highly valued aspects of andalusite gemstones.
+Remember when selecting an andalusite gemstone that cut and color are the most highly valued aspects.

 While synthetic andalusites are not yet available, some retailers sell similar looking objects that are made out of cut glass.
-To ensure that you are buying authentic andalusite, purchase your andalusite through a reputable seller, do not purchase andalusite through any sources that do not offer a refund policy, and have the gem examined by a professional jeweler to confirm the gemstone's quality, authenticity and value.
+To ensure that you are buying authentic andalusite, purchase your andalusite through a reputable seller, do not purchase andalusite through any sources that do not offer a refund policy, and have the gem examined by a local certified gemologist/jeweler to confirm the gemstone's quality, authenticity and value.

-Share your comments, send us your questions, or upload pics of your beautiful andalusite!
+Share your comments, send in your questions, or upload pics of your beautiful andalusite!

 I will post answers to your questions as soon as possible!